Boeing 787 in emergency landing as inspections ordered

 The checks were recommended after two non-U.S. carriers experienced fuel leaks.
 Boeing declined to name the carriers.

-Japan’s All Nippon Airways (9202.T), Boeing’s Dreamliner launch customer, said on Wednesday it had reported the leak to the FAA and Boeing.
+Japan’s All Nippon Airways, Boeing’s Dreamliner launch customer, said on Wednesday it had reported the leak to the FAA and Boeing.

 ANA spokesman Yoichi Uchida said the carrier found the fuel leak on October 23.
 He said the airline completed inspections of all 16 ANA Dreamliners on Sunday, and that the work did not interrupt scheduling.